Invasive species have created a cycle of wildfire in Hawaiʻi. Can Maui break it?

 But in recent years, Native Hawaiian farmers have begun replanting those forests.
 The devastation wrought by the recent wildfires, and the invasive species that exacerbated them, illuminates the importance of such initiatives to ensuring Maui’s resiliency.
 If Hawaiian officials and lawmakers supported agroforestry systems like the ones being piloted by Indigenous farmers on the island, Maui could accomplish the interconnected goals of better protecting the island against future wildfires, supporting Native Hawaiians, and reconnecting Mauians to their cultural history.

-“The goal is to knock the empire down and replace those corporate ag guys with something more environmentally sustainable which reflects our values,” Kaipo Kekona, an Indigenous farmer who planted a food forest on depleted farmland on a mountain ridge on Maui, told The Guardian last year.
+“The goal is to knock the empire down and replace those corporate ag guys with something more environmentally sustainable that reflects our values,” Kaipo Kekona, an Indigenous farmer who planted a food forest on depleted farmland on a mountain ridge on Maui, told the Guardian last year.
 Kekona is a member of the island’s burgeoning Indigenous sovereignty movement.

 “Where is the priority in the grand scheme of things?”
 Opgenorth asked.
 “The underlying thing that should be thought about is revitalization — not just ecosystem-friendly outplantings as we recover, but also things that connect us to our past.”